CAN THESE BE USED FOR HIGH SCHOOL CREDITS?

 - Science in this unit is found in Core Connections

-- NOTE: only ~15 minutes of reading/writing, followed by hands-on application
+- NOTE: only ~15 minutes of reading/writing, followed by our directed hands-on application

 - This is found in Core Connections

-- NOTE: only ~15 minutes of reading/analyzing, followed by hands-on application or extension
+- NOTE: only ~15 minutes of reading/analyzing, followed by our directed hands-on application and our extension

 - Ethics (Think Tank prompts with group discussion and critical thinking): ~30 minutes